ldijkman/Arduino_Plant_Watering_System/README.md

 DS3231 RTC RealTimeClock

-start time end time let plants sleep at night
+start time end time let plants sleep at night, no watering at night

 maximum number of watering a day

 pauzetime after watering

 timed duration of watering

+software reboot at 23:59:59 to reset wateringcounter and fresh millis();

 &&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&